boot-clj/boot/README.md

 managed by boot.
 Boot deletes managed directories created by previous builds each time it starts.

+* **Project output directory.** This is specified in the `:out-path` key of the project boot environment.
+This is where the final artifacts produced by the entire build process are placed.
+This directory is kept organized and free of stale artifacts by boot, automatically.
+This means that files may be removed from it by boot when they no longer correspond to artifacts created during the build process.

 * **Generated source directories.** These directories are created by tasks via the `mksrcdir!` function.
 Generated source dirs are similar to the project source dirs, except that tasks can write to them and they're managed by boot.